Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Social: enhanced reputation and transparency for customers and investors.

-Current Challenges
+Current challenges

-• Availability of reliable data across global supply chains.
+• Reliable data across global supply chains.

-Connection with the Circular Economy
+Connection with the circular economy

 Conclusion

 The carbon balance is a strategic tool for measuring and managing the climate impact of organisations, products and territories.
+Implemented properly, it not only demonstrates climate-neutrality commitments but also boosts operational efficiency, innovation and transparency.
+At Manglai we help companies measure their carbon footprint and prepare their sustainability reporting.
+Discover how Manglai can help you.

-Companies that already trust manglai
+Companies that trust us

 Sertrans Logo